alloyzeus/.github/profile/README.md

 ## AlloyZeus

 AlloyZeus is an **experimental** project for a low-code development which approach is through codebase generation.
-It means that you own the output and you can deploy anywhere.
+It means that it is not vendor-locked, you own the output codebase, and you can deploy it anywhere.